-- The Commission will promote both climate resilience and the transition to net-zero emissions in a positive, constructive and evidence-based way.
+- The Commission promotes both climate resilience and the transition to net-zero emissions in a positive, constructive and evidence-based way.

 - The Commission seeks to promote climate action in a fair, inclusive and just way so that no-one and nowhere is left out or left behind.

 - The Commission promotes sustainability by supporting climate actions that also protect nature and biodiversity.

 - By operating at the regional scale, the Commission supports local actions whilst also promoting Yorkshire and the Humber in national and international fora and debates.

 - The establishment of the Commission has been supported by the Yorkshire and Humber Leaders Board and by the leaders of councils across the region.

 - It has also been developed with the support of the Environment Agency, Yorkshire Water, Northern Powergrid, Northern Gas Networks, the TUC, Yorkshire Universities, Yorkshire Building Society, and the University of Leeds.

-- The Commission will be an independent entity that informs and works with other initiatives across the region (including more local climate commissions) to support climate action.
+- The Commission is an independent entity that informs and works with initiatives across the region (including other local climate commissions) to support climate action.

 - The Commission is not there to duplicate existing efforts, to act as a platform for campaigning or marketing or to deliver climate actions itself.

 - The main Commission is made up of a Chair, four Vice-chairs (each representing North, South and West Yorkshire and the Humber), a Director and 38 other Commissioners.

-- The c.27 Commissioners will include representatives from different areas, groups and sectors, with a balance between the public, private and third sectors (see table below).
+- The Commissioners include representatives from different areas, groups and sectors, with a balance between the public, private and third sectors.

-- The Commission will be supported by a small secretariat including a net-zero analyst, a climate resilience analyst, a communications lead, an administrator and four engagement and impact officers (all part-time).
+- The Commission is supported by a small secretariat including a net-zero analyst, a climate resilience analyst, a communications lead, an administrator and four engagement and impact officers (all part-time).

 - The Commission supports four standing panels in cross-cutting areas of on-going importance: Net Zero; Climate Adaptation and Resilience; Communities and Engagement; Future Economy (including employment and skills, finance and investment); Land, Water, Nature and Food; and Research and Evidence.